ashtonjesse/molviewer/docs/source/intro.rst

 SMILES structure is converted in to a 3D conformer using methods available in the `rdkit <https://www.rdkit.org/>`_ Python package.

-The package is built using Python 3.8+ and implements typing conventions according to PEP484 and PEP526.
+The package is platform agnostic and is built using Python 3.8+.
+It implements typing conventions according to PEP484 and PEP526, and it was written following the principles of test-driven development so comes with test suite.

 Motivation
 **********

 By providing methods for retrieving and visualizing the 3D structure of molecules, we enable detailed examination of how molecules interact.
+This functionality could, for example, be important for assessing the expected function of drugs or ligands, or macromolecule mutations.